Multi-orbit cyclic subspace codes and linear sets: Linear sets with only points of weight greater than one

 \subsection{$\Gamma\mathrm{L}(r,q^n)$-equivalence}

-We first provide a useful criteria that can be used to study the $\Gamma\mathrm{L}(r,q^n)$-equivalence of the subspaces representing linear sets with only $r$ points of weight greater than one, which extends \cite[Lemma 3.3]{NPSZ2021}.
+We now provide a useful tool that can be used to study the $\Gamma\mathrm{L}(r,q^n)$-equivalence of the subspaces representing linear sets with only $r$ points of weight greater than one, which extends \cite[Lemma 3.3]{NPSZ2021}.